joeletizia/resume/Resume.md

 New York City, NY
 January 2017 - Present

+- Engineer on People Products focusing on building tools to help managers and organization leaders gain insight on their people and help facilitate internal mobility.
+- Engineer on Recruiting Products helping to build products to help find, engage, evaluate, and hire talent across the company.

 ###### Senior Software Engineer @ Harry's Grooming
 New York City, NY
 November 2015 - December 2016